New England

 Segment 1: Where to Stay

 You’ll find no shortage of charming B&Bs in either of these towns.
 At the Crane Estate, you can stay at Lodging the Inn at Castle Hill, a beautiful estate turned inn is rich with history.
-In Portland, you can check out some of these cute airbnbs or try the beautiful (and pet-friendly) Inn by the Sea.
+In Portland, you can try the beautiful (and pet-friendly) Inn by the Sea.

 If you can’t pull yourself away from Portsmouth, try the downtown Ale House Inn or glam Wentworth by the Sea.
 Portland has plenty of camping, too.